-The concrete slabs will be designed using the Equivalent Frame Method in ACI 318-08.
-ADOSS will also be used in order to aid in the design the slab reinforcing for the gravity loads on the structure.
+The two-way concrete slabs will be designed using the Equivalent Frame Method in ACI 318-08.
+Structure Point will be utilized to design the concrete floor systems.
+SPslab will be used to design the two-way flat slab system with drop panels.
+SPbeam will be used to design the concrete beams in the one-way slab and beam system.
 LRFD design methods will be used for all calculations.

 ETABS will be used to create a computer model of the reinforced concrete structure.
-The foundations, gravity and lateral systems will all be modeled.
+The gravity and lateral members will all be modeled.
 All applicable load combinations and live load patterns will be considered.
 The ETABS output will be used to check drift, torsion and overturning.